 While this issue may not always be a true emergency, calling our office helps us correct your smile more easily and see you quickly.
 It is important to receive quick attention for a broken crown or other prosthetic to prevent gum tissue from growing into the space that the crown should occupy.

 In Case of a Dental Emergency, Call Kitchener Dental Without Delay!If you have a dental emergency in Kitchener, don’t wait to call.
-We have a protocol-md-6 in place for our emergency patients.
 We can be reached at (519) 895-2665.